frdmn/docker-rocketchat/README.md

 Creating and starting dev_rocketchat_4 ... done
 ```

-Last but not least restart your stack to let _traeffik_ (our load balancer container) know about the newly added application containers:
+Last but not least restart _traefik_ (the load balancer) to make sure it knows about the newly added application containers:

 ```
-$ docker-compose restart
+$ docker-compose restart traefik
 ```

 ### Hubot